NrthernLights/CRWR4130-draft/07-Resources.md

 At a minimum, please read _Genesis: Memory of Fire_ (by Eduardo Galeano), _Wild Stone Heart_ (by Sharon Butala), and _The Woman Warrior_ (by Maxine Hong Kingston).

+Also read everything on [the course website](https://crwr4130.netlify.com/).

+Also please review your instructor's [Goodreads bookshelf](https://www.goodreads.com/review/list/54311635-ross-laird?shelf=creative-writing-3230&utf8=%E2%9C%93&view=covers) for this course.

 And, while you're at it, read as many of these books as you can:

 ## Books on writing a sentence/punctuation